shanka19/SNN-Evolutionary-Ensemble/README.md

 swarm optimization algorithms have been used previously to learn the synaptic weights in case of Spiking Neural Networks[5].
 Ensemble learning is a technique where multiple learners are used to solve some instance of a problem.
-Ensemble learners have been shown to outperform single classiers [6].
+Ensemble learners have been shown to outperform single classifiers [6].
 Genetic algorithms have been used in the past to determine the optimal set of weights for each learning algorithm in an ensemble setting.
 Ensemble of various bio-inspired algorithms to solve a particular instance has never been done before, and hence a mixture of various bio-inspired algorithms to train Spiking Neural Networks is an approach that still remains to be investigated.
 Therefore this project would revolve about using an ensemble of various existing bio-inspired algorithms to determine the optimal sets of weights of a Spiking Neural Network and evaluating the performance of such an ensemble setting.
-Three different evolutionary algorithms are used
+Three different evolutionary algorithms are used which include Real Coded Genetic Algorithm, Differential Evolution and Particle Swarm Optimizer.
+Results from all these algorithms are combined by majority voting to investigate any improvement in results.

 ### References
 [1] S. Thorpe, D. Fize, C. Marlot, Speed of processing in the human visual system.
 Nature 381